Self Driving Car

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Waymo is Google's self-driving car project and the leader in autonomous vehicles (AVs).
-Its mission is simple: “to make it safe and easy for people and things to get where they're going.”
+Waymo is Google's self-driving car project and is the leader in fully autonomous vehicles (AVs).

-To date, the company has driven more than 20 billion real-world and simulated miles, and its technology isn't theoretical — it's operational.
+To date, the company has driven more than 20 million real-world miles and 20 billion simulated miles.
+And its technology isn't just theoretical — it's operational.

-Users in San Francisco and Phoenix can use the Waymo app to hail autonomous taxi rides.
-It's like Uber or Lyft, but with no driver.
-What's more, Waymo is currently building out the infrastructure to start operating in Los Angeles and Austin.
+Users in Los Angeles, San Francisco, and Phoenix can use the Waymo app to hail autonomous taxi rides.
+It's like an Uber or Lyft, but without a driver.

-In addition to robotaxis, Waymo could be used for public transportation, trucking, and personal vehicles — the applications are limitless.
+In addition to robotaxis, Waymo's self-driving technology could be used for public transportation, trucking, and personal vehicles — the applications are limitless.

 Every vehicle on the road could become autonomous, which is why the autonomous vehicle sector is expected to grow to $614.9 billion by 2030, and the lion's share of that market will go to just a few players.